dncuadrado/802.11bn-Simulator/README.md

 2. **Throughput and Overhead Calculations:**
    - The throughput for each STA under EDCA is calculated via `Throughput_EDCA_bianchi`.
-   - Channel Groups (CGs) for STAs and TX power allocation are computed using `CGcreation`.
+   - Coordinated Groups (CGs) for STAs and TX power allocation are computed using `CGcreation`.

 3. **Traffic Generation:**
    - Traffic arrivals are generated for each STA based on the specified traffic type and load.